aaronjeffries/development/README.md

 2. Don't change the TennisTest class.
 You can change anything under the src/main/java source folder.
 3. You may use the [Javadocs](https://docs.oracle.com/javase/8/docs/api/) for reference.
 4. This test is to see your thought process.
 You don't necessarily need to finish to "pass".
 If you get stuck you're welcome to ask questions.
+5. We understand that you could write more elegant code if given additional time.
+Do the best you can.
-5. You need only report the score for the current game.
+6. You need to only report the score for the current game.
 Sets and Matches are out of scope.